Program Description

 Eligibility Guidelines

-Age and Residency Requirements: To be eligible for the CHOICE program, applicants must be at least 60 years of age.
-(If younger, they must have a physical or mental impairment).
+To be eligible for the CHOICE program, applicants must be at least 60 years of age.
+(If younger, they must have a physical or mental impairment.)
 Individuals must be Indiana residents, but there is no duration of residency requirement.

-Functional Need: Candidates must be unable to perform two or more activities of daily living (bathing, dressing, eating, using the bathroom, etc.); and therefore, they are at risk of losing their independence (and being placed in a nursing home).
+Candidates must have difficulty performing their activities of daily living (bathing, dressing, eating, using the bathroom, etc.), and therefore, they are at risk of losing their independence (and being placed in a nursing home).

 The value of the applicant’s assets cannot exceed $270,000.
 Being over the asset limit does not mean that one cannot qualify for services via CHOICE.
 Rather, one might have to pay part (or all) of the fees for services.